freestarcapital/Freestar-Mobile-Android-SDK/README.md

 ## Getting Started
 ---

-Here are the basic steps required to use the injector your project.
+Here are the basic steps required to use the create banner.

 `1. ` Add an id to your ad's parent tag in your activity layout _.xml_ file.
 In our example we are going to give it the id of **ad_container**.